 - compellingly articulating why the organization and its products exist

-- describing what the organization will do to leverage key assets in support of it
+- describing what the organization will do to leverage key assets

 - being able to respond to rapidly changing market conditions